 If you want bigger or more defined muscles that give you more speed, power, strength, or endurance, then that is what your workout program is for.
 Your workout program gives you the ability to determine how your body looks.
 The best workout programs involve resistant training because resistant training can build speed, power, strength, and endurance.

-You can use your pre-workout to get significant results.
+Use your pre-workout to get significant results.

 The most important factors of your pre-workout program are your diet and sleep.
 Your food is how your body builds muscle and stores fat.
 Your body does not build muscle or store fat independently.
 Instead, you gain a mixture of muscle and fat during your bulk stage.
 The key is to create a higher percentage of muscle than fat stored.
 You should strive for an 80/20 ratio of muscle to fat.